raymond-w-ko/omegacomplete.vim/README.md

 ***
 ### Disambiguate Mode
-As you may have noticed, completions in general have a '[X]' (where X is a capital letter) after them in the VIM popup menu.
-This is so that you may append that capital letter and cause that to be the only match that comes up.
+As you may have noticed, completions in general have a number after them in the VIM popup menu.
+This is so that you may append that number and cause that to be the only match that comes up.
 In the cases where there are 10 or so ambiguous entries, this is useful because you don't have to use Ctrl-N or Ctrl-P to select that entry.
-Note that at this time the prefix before the capital letter must be entirely lowercase in order for disambiguate mode to be triggered.

 #### Example of completions offered
 <pre>
 GetCode GetChar GarbageCollect
 gc|
-GarbageCollect  [A]
+GarbageCollect  1
-GetChar         [S]
+GetChar         2
-GetCode         [D]
+GetCode         3
 </pre>

-#### Disambiguate Mode triggered by 'S'
+#### Disambiguate Mode triggered by '1'
 <pre>
 GetCode GetChar GarbageCollect
-gcS|
+gc1|
-GetChar  &lt;--
+GetChar  1
 </pre>

 ***